rodneyshupe/Cookbook/Recipes/Entrees/Beef/Brisket.rst

 Directions
 ----------

-1. Preheat sous-vide cooker to 135F.
-2. Combine salt, pepper, and instacure.
-Mix thoroughly.
-Rub brisket liberally with seasoning.
-3. Place in vacuum bag, add liquid smoke if desired, and drop into pre-heated water bath.
-Cook for 50 hours.
+1. Preheat the sous-vide cooker to 135F; meanwhile combine the salt, pepper, and instacure and mix thoroughly, then rub the brisket liberally with the seasoning.
+Seal in a vacuum bag, adding liquid smoke if you like, and drop into the pre-heated water bath; cook for 50 hours.
-4. After 50 hours, remove brisket from water bath and place in a bowl of ice water for 30 minutes, changing ice once if necessary.
+2. After 50 hours, pull the brisket from the water bath and settle it in a bowl of ice water for 30 minutes, changing the ice once if needed;
-5. While brisket is in ice bath, pre-heat smoker or oven to 225F
+   while it chills, pre-heat the smoker or oven to 225F.
-6. Remove brisket from bag, pat dry, and add additional rub as necessary.
-7. Place in smoker or oven for 3 hours until exterior has nice colour.
+3. Take the brisket from the bag, pat it dry, and add more rub as needed, then place in the smoker or oven until the exterior has a nice colour, about 3 hours.
-8. Slice against the grain, and enjoy!
+4. Slice against the grain and enjoy!

 Variations
 ----------